 Advanced Views

 Only Model Targets with at least one Advanced View can be a part of an advanced database.
-Therefore, make sure to create them using the Create Advanced View in the Model Target Generator.
+Therefore, create them using the Create Advanced View in the Model Target Generator.
 Four different Advanced View options are available.
 See Configuring Advanced Views for details.

-An Advanced View is defined as a recognition range, a Target Extent, and in some cases a User Volume.
-Depending on your use case and size of the object, one or more Advanced Views can be created to track a single Model Target.
+An Advanced View is defined as a recognition range, a Target Extent, and, in some cases, a User Volume.
+Depending on your use case and the object's size, one or more Advanced Views can be created to track a single Model Target.
 See Combining Advanced Views for more information.

 TIP: You can always go back and replace an already created Guide View with an Advanced View and then submit it as an Advanced Model Target.